-Ann: “Offer yourself.”
-Women, offer yourself.
+Ann: “Offer yourselves.”
+Women, offer yourselves.
 [Cheers]

 When Ann brings this up—I mean, one day—I’m a pastor at a church; right?
 We have 250 on staff.
 We’re in a meeting.
-I’m leading and I’m praying: “God wants us to take this thing and cast all of this vision.”
-While I’m doing that—I’m not kidding!—all of these staff are leaning in, like: “Here’s where we’re going!
+I’m leading and I’m praying.
+“God wants us to take this thing and cast all of this vision.”
+While I’m doing that—I’m not kidding!—all of these staff are leaning in.
+“Here’s where we’re going!
 God’s going to do this!”
 I looked down at my iPad®—a little text comes in—it’s from Ann; and it says, “Get ready, Baby!”
 [Laughter] I’m like—nobody knows but me!
-I’m like: “Okay!
+I’m like, “Okay!
 We’re done!
 See ya!”
 [Laughter] I mean, just that text from her, saying, “I’m offering myself to you,”—it was unbelievable!
 [Laughter]

+One time, I was doing a chapel service for the Lions—we have chapel on Saturday night in the hotel.
 It was my birthday—I got up to speak.
-Five minutes into the message, one of our players walks in late and he hands me an envelope.
+I’m five minutes into the message; one of our players walks in late and he hands me an envelope.

 Ann: It says: “Emergency!
 Open Immediately.”

 Ann: Seriously!
-[Laughter] I just thought I wanted him to have it so he’d be totally shocked—
+[Laughter] I just thought/I wanted him to have it so he’d be totally shocked—

 Dave: Oh, my gosh!